dfederlein/ansible-tower-demo/README.md

 4. install the git client per your distro's package management.

 Now git clone this repository, cd into the directory and issue the command "vagrant up".

-**Note:** Please do not try to provision this in parallel in Vagrant.
-Ordering needs to happen specifically so LDAP comes up first and Tower comes up before the rest of the inventory.

 ## LDAP Authentication (OPTIONAL)